Quality assessment of homebased postnatal care services provided by ASHA in Banda district, Bundelkhand region

 References

 World Health Organization.
 WHO technical consultation on postpartum and postnatal care [Internet].
-World Health Organization; 2010 [cited 2023 May 19].
+Geneva: World Health Organization; 2010 [cited 2023 May 19].
 Report No.: WHO/MPS/10.03.
-Available from: https://apps.who.int/iris/handle/10665/70432.
+Available from: https://apps.who.int/iris/handle/10665/70432

 Titaley CR, Dibley MJ, Agho K, Roberts CL, Hall J. Determinants of neonatal mortality in Indonesia.
 BMC Public Health.
 2009; 9:67.

 International Institute for Population Sciences.
-India Key Indicators [Internet].
-Available from: http://www.rchiips.org/nfhshttp://www.iipsindia.org [cited 2020 Jul 11].
+India key indicators [Internet].
+Mumbai: IIPS; [cited 2020 Jul 11].
+Available from: http://www.rchiips.org/nfhs, http://www.iipsindia.org

 International Institute for Population Sciences.
-National Family Health Survey (NFHS-5, 2019-2021).
-2021.
+National Family Health Survey (NFHS-5), 2019–2021.
+Mumbai: IIPS; 2021.

 Government of India, Ministry of Health and Family Welfare.
 Janani Suraksha Yojana (JSY) [Internet].
-Available from: https://www.nhm.gov.in/index1.php?lang=1&level=3&sublinkid=841&lid=309.
+New Delhi: MoHFW.
+Available from: https://www.nhm.gov.in/index1.php?lang=1&level=3&sublinkid=841&lid=309

-National Family Health Survey [Internet]. [cited 2023 May 22].
-Available from: http://rchiips.org/nfhs/NFHS-5_UP.shtml.
+National Family Health Survey.
+NFHS-5 Uttar Pradesh factsheet [Internet].
+Mumbai: IIPS; [cited 2023 May 22].
+Available from: http://rchiips.org/nfhs/NFHS-5_UP.shtml

-International Institute for Population Sciences (IIPS) and ICF.
-National Family Health Survey (NFHS-4), 2015-16: India.
+International Institute for Population Sciences (IIPS), ICF.
+National Family Health Survey (NFHS-4), 2015–16: India.
 Mumbai: IIPS; 2017.
-Available from: https://ruralindiaonline.org/en/library/resource/national-family-health-survey-nfhs-4-2015-16-uttar-pradesh.
+Available from: https://ruralindiaonline.org/en/library/resource/national-family-health-survey-nfhs-4-2015-16-uttar-pradesh

 Mahajan N, Kaur B. Utilization of postnatal care among rural women in Punjab.
 Indian J Community Med.
 2021; 46:126–9.

 Chaurasiya SK, Singh NP, Shukla SK, Bajpai PK, Mathew DJ.
-Assessment of the services of ASHA workers on antenatal and postnatal care in a district of western Uttar Pradesh, India.
+Assessment of services of ASHA workers on antenatal and postnatal care in a district of western Uttar Pradesh, India.
 J Family Med Prim Care.
-2020; 9:3502-7.
+2020; 9:3502–7.

 Kumar S, Agarwal M, Kumar HD.
-Assessment of services provided by urban ASHAs to mothers of urban slums in Lucknow district – A cross-sectional study.
+Assessment of services provided by urban ASHAs to mothers of urban slums in Lucknow district: a cross-sectional study.
 J Family Med Prim Care.
-2024; 13:5667-73.
+2024; 13:5667–73.

-Grover K, Khanna P, Chayal V, Verma R, Kapoor R, Kumar T, Tiwana N, Kaushal P. Evaluation of home-based postnatal care provided by accredited social health activist worker in a rural community of Haryana: a cross-sectional study.
+Grover K, Khanna P, Chayal V, Verma R, Kapoor R, Kumar T, et al. Evaluation of home-based postnatal care provided by ASHA worker in a rural community of Haryana: a cross-sectional study.
 Int J Community Med Public Health [Internet].
-2019 Nov 27 [cited 2025 Feb 26];6(12):5123-8.
+2019 [cited 2025 Feb 26];6(12):5123–8.

-Kothavale A, Meher T. Level of completion along continuum of care for maternal, newborn and child health services and factors associated with it among women in India: a population-based cross-sectional study.
+Kothavale A, Meher T. Completion of continuum of care for maternal, newborn and child health services and associated factors among women in India: a population-based cross-sectional study.
 BMC Pregnancy Childbirth.
-2021; 21:731. doi: 10.1186/s12884-021-04198-2.
+2021; 21:731. doi:10.1186/s12884-021-04198-2

 Published